 Other Requirements: Safety glasses, tape measure, pencils, notebook, completed safety test.
 Materials fee: This fee covers the cost of materials for the assigned manipulative projects.
-You are expected to purchase materials for your personal choice projects i.e. lumber, wood finish, stain, hardware, hinges, etc.
+You are expected to purchase materials for your personal choice projects i.e., lumber, wood finish, stain, hardware, hinges, etc.

-If you have financial issues please talk to me, I can usually find some materials for you.
+If you have financial issues please talk to your instructor, they might be able to help you with materials.